Discreet Confidential Consultation (213) 374-3952

 Other areas that I see these types of cases filed in are if somebody threatens another person if they do not engage in some sex, they will get another person physically, do something to them physically, or report them to authorities for some reason.

 Under these circumstances, this can also be filed as a spousal rape case and be prosecuted.
 But again, you still have the same issue if you're the police and prosecutors as to how do you prove that someone who's just saying something is telling the truth, versus the person who's being accused will, of course, have a version as well.
-It will be countered to what the other party is saying.
+It will be countered by what the other party is saying.

 This leaves the police and prosecutors in a challenging position.
 This is probably why you don't see a lot of spousal rape cases being filed in LA County.